On RAC Drawings of Graphs with Two Bends per Edge: Proof of Theorem

 Let $G=(V,E)$ be a RAC$_2$ drawing with $n\geq 3$ vertices.
 Assume w.l.o.g.\ that every edge has two bends (by subdividing edge segments if necessary), and the middle segment of every edge has positive or negative slope (not 0 or $\infty$), by rotating the entire drawing by a small angle if necessary.
 Each edge has two \textbf{end segments} and one \textbf{middle segment}.
 We classify crossings as \textbf{end-end}, \textbf{end-middle}, and \textbf{middle-middle} based on the crossing segments.

 Arikushi et al.~\cite{ArikushiFKMT12} defined a ``block'' on the set of $3|E|$ edge segments.
 First define a symmetric relation on the edge segments: $s_1\sim s_2$ iff $s_1$ and $s_2$ cross.
 The transitive closure of this relation is an equivalence relation.
-A \textbf{block} is a set of segments in an equivalence class.
-Note that each block consists of segments of exactly two orthogonal directions; see Fig.~\ref{fig:2} for an example.
+A \textbf{block} is the set of segments in an equivalence class.
+Equivalently, two edge segments, $s_a$ and $s_b$, are in the same block if there exists a sequence of segments $(s_a=s_1, s_2,\ldots, s_t=s_b)$ such that any two consecutive segments cross (necessarily at $90^\circ$ angle).
+Note each block consists of segments of exactly two orthogonal directions, and the union of segments in a block is connected; see Fig.~\ref{fig:2}(a) for examples.